 The UWM programs, funded in part through the John M. Kohler (now Wm.
 Collins Kohler) Foundation, were created to give students real-world experience in understanding how systems work and how they can be improved to address some of the world’s most intractable problems, from climate change and poverty to health disparities and racism.

-Yazaw learned about the master’s program through an American friend — now a recent graduate — whom she’d tutored when the woman was studying Arabic in Jordan.
+Yazaw learned about the master’s program through a close friend — now a recent graduate of the same program — whom she’d tutored when the woman was studying Arabic in Jordan.
 She was drawn, she said, by its emphasis on “systemic-thinking” and analyzing problems from varying perspectives.

 “I wanted to have the big picture, to be able to make connections and solve problems,” she said.
 “I just keep going back to what Albert Einstein said, that you can’t solve the world’s problems by using the same kind of thinking that caused them.”